What is Afforestation? Importance and Advantages of Afforestation

 Forest harvesting is highly regulated.
 It is usually common for governments to put a ban on forest harvesting, which can be detrimental to a business that fully relies on forest supplies.
 Afforestation provides people and businesses with reliable alternative sources of forest supplies.

 Barren lands are also subject to flooding when it rains, resulting in the topsoil being transported to rivers and water sources in the area.
-Afforestation helps to address all the issues of soil erosion and barren land at the same time.
+Afforestation helps address all the issues of barren land, from soil erosion to improving air quality.

-Trees act as wind barriers, thereby weakening the speed of the wind and reducing its impact and ability to carry big soil particles.
-Tree roots also hold the soil together tightly, making sure that the soil stays in place during flooding.
+You see, trees act as wind barriers, thereby weakening the speed of the wind and reducing its impact and ability to carry big soil particles.
+Plus, tree roots play a crucial role by holding the soil together tightly, ensuring it stays in place during flooding.

-Tree leaves and branches also help to reduce the impact of raindrops on the ground, preventing water drop erosion.
-Keeping the soil in place ensures that farmers have fertile soil to grow crops.
+Tree leaves and branches also help reduce raindrops’ impact on the ground, preventing splash erosion.
+That keeps the soil in place, ensuring farmers have fertile soil to grow crops.
 Soil that is held tightly is also less prone to landslides, especially in hilly and mountain regions.

 Planting trees is a proven way of transforming arid and semiarid areas.
 Places with more trees experience more frequent rains, and thus, planting trees is a perfect way to stabilize the climate.
 Trees also reduce the greenhouse effect, preventing warmer temperatures as they are the world’s only natural air conditioners.

 Global warming is a major concern for global leaders and environmentalists.
-As such, more and more people are being encouraged to plant trees in their gardens, and afforestation is one of the recommended ways of addressing global warming.
+As such, more and more people are being encouraged to plant trees in their gardens, and afforestation is a recommended way of addressing global warming.

-Trees help reverse the greenhouse effect through the process of photosynthesis as they act as carbon sinks.
-In other words, establishing new forests creates new carbon dioxide holding areas, thereby reducing the carbon dioxide in the environment.
+Trees help reverse the greenhouse effect through photosynthesis, which prompts them to act as carbon sinks.
+In other words, establishing new forests creates new carbon dioxide-holding areas, thereby reducing the carbon dioxide in the environment.
 The overall outcome is the reduction of the effect of global warming.

 Trees play an important role in purifying the air.
 People in areas with trees are less likely to suffer from air-related conditions.
 Trees purify carbon dioxide and offer oxygen through photosynthesis.